Kamerlengo Castle

 Kamerlengo Castle, locally known as Kula, Kaštel or Tvrđava Kamerlengo, lies in the town of Trogir, in the county of Split-Dalmatia in Croatia.

-Trogir is a city situated on a, somewhat, rectangular island in a sea channel between Čiovo island and the mainland.
-It was a fortified city, and originally the site of the present castle was just the southwest corner of the city walls.
-The polygonal tower of the castle was built here in the late 14th century to protect the city from the seaside.
+Trogir is a city located on a somewhat rectangular island in a sea channel between Čiovo island and the mainland.
+It was once a fortified city, and the present castle's site was originally just the southwest corner of the city walls.
+The polygonal tower of the castle was built here in the late 14th century to defend the city from the seaside.

-In 1420 the Venetian Republic conquered Trogir after a siege of almost 2 months.
-As the city's defenses were badly damaged during the siege and the people of Trogir were hostile to their new lords, the Venetians felt the need to erect a city-castle from which they could rule the newly conquered city.
+In 1420, the Venetian Republic conquered Trogir after a nearly two-month siege.
+Since the city's defenses were badly damaged during the siege and the people of Trogir were hostile to their new rulers, the Venetians decided to erect a city castle from which they could govern the newly conquered city.

-So, between 1420 and 1437 they built Kamerlengo Castle and the former corner tower of the city walls became a keep.
+Between 1420 and 1437, they built Kamerlengo Castle, and the former corner tower of the city walls became a keep.
 Originally, the fortress was separated from the city by an outer crenelated wall and a wet moat.
-It housed the Venetian mercenaries and their kamerlengo (governor).
-At first, it was just known as the castle of Trogir, only since the mid-16th century did it became known as Kamerlengo Castle.
+It housed Venetian mercenaries and their governor, known as a 'kamerlengo'.
+At first, it was simply called the castle of Trogir, but since the mid-16th century, it became known as Kamerlengo Castle.

 In the mid-19th century, most of the city walls were demolished, and the castle moat was filled in.
-There were even plans to tear down the dilapidated castle, but luckily this was prevented.
+Plans to tear down the dilapidated castle were fortunately prevented.

 Kamerlengo Castle can be visited for a fee.
-A nice castle, although its interior is empty and the only interior spaces you can visit are the empty halls in the keep.
-The keep does give you a great view over the old city and its surroundings, however.
-The old city itself is beautiful with its alleyways and historical buildings.
-Nearby is also the late 15th-century St. Mark Tower.
+It’s a nice castle, although its interior is mostly empty, with only the halls in the keep open to visitors.
+The keep offers a fantastic view of the old city and its surroundings.
+The old city itself is beautiful, with its alleyways and historic buildings.
+Nearby, you'll find the late 15th-century St. Mark Tower.

 Gallery